dimitri/tpch-citus/README.md

 To run the Citus TPC-H benchmark, follow those steps:

   1. Review the target infrastructure setup: `infra.ini`

-  2. Start your target testing infrastructure: `make infra`
+  2. Review the benchmark schedule and jobs: `tpch.ini`

-  3. Manually start a Citus cluster, and register its DSN in `tpch.ini`
+  3. Manually start a Citus cluster, and register its DSN in `infra.ini`

-  4. Register the Citus cluster also as PGSQL DSN
+  4. Give a name to your test setup: `./control.py setup infra.ini tpch.ini`

+     That way, it's possible to run several benchmarks in parallel, with maybe very different infrastructure properties (`db.r4.xlarge` and `db.t4.16xlarge` comes to mind) and scale factors etc.

+     After all we're using Cloud providers, where the hardware is unlimited.
+     We can run all the tests in parallel, in some level of isolation.

+     This command returns a name, keep that somewhere, you'll need it.
+Every becnhmark you want to run is given a name.

+  5. Choose what systems you want to compare/exercise in this benchmark

+         ./control.py register <schedule> citus rds aurora

-  5. Run the tests
+  6. Run the tests

-The tests themselves consist of several units.
-We're interested in both the data loading time and the read-only query performances:

-    make -j 4 infra
-    make -j 4 SCHEDULE=full benchmark

-As we are using `-j4` the four tested system can be tested concurrently (RDS, Aurora, PgSQL, Citus), thanks to make integrated parallelism.
+         ./control.py benchmark <name>

+The tests are now running.
+It's possible to see what's happening, of course.
+Try the following commands:

+    ./control.py tail <name>
+    ./control.py status <name>
+    ./control.py update <name>

+For those commands to work you need to register a PostgreSQL database that is local to your controler node (usually your laptop):

+    createdb tpch-results

+Then edit `tpch.ini`, the `[results]` section should contain a `dsn` entry where you can put the connection URI `postgresql://tpch-results`.

 ## Running the benchmarks locally